What Can't Go in a Dumpster? Prohibited Items List

 4. Tires

-Banned from landfills in most states:
+Banned from landfills in most states due to environmental concerns:

-- Car tires
+- Car and truck tires

 - Motorcycle tires

-- Tractor tires
+- Tractor and industrial tires

 5. Batteries

-- Car batteries
+- Car batteries (lead-acid)

 - Lithium-ion batteries